October 22, 2015 9 Ways to Leverage the Data You Collect From Your Fans

 Don’t have plans or hopes of adding a new project?
 That’s okay, you should still be closely listening to your fans when you run promotions.
 Their answers could even spark an idea for a new product.

 Data-driven advertising is perhaps the most personal and successful form of advertising available to marketers.
 Your customers expect a tailored message delivered to them that peaks their interest and doesn’t waste their time.

 As a matter of fact, there’s a lot of pressure on marketers to deliver a seamless and relevant experience to their customers.

 Fortunately, social networks and online advertising outlets have made it convenient to target advertising as long as businesses are collecting the right data.

-Our favorite way to target people is using Facebook ads.
-Facebook ads are cost effective and we believe the targeting options are the most accurate of any advertising option.
+Our favorite way to target people is by using Facebook ads.
+Facebook ads are cost effective, and we believe the targeting options are the most accurate of any advertising option.
 Using a marketing campaign and Facebook ads you can target via email address, interests, hobbies, job function, actions taken, website retargeting, and pretty much anything else you can think of.
 So the next time you build your marketing campaign, consider which data you can collect to help you run some valuable ads.

 #9: Analyze and Learn

 Perhaps one of the most valuable ways to use your data is for analyzing and learning purposes.
 Look at your lead data through an analytical lens.
 These are the direct results of your Campaign.
-The amount and the quality of the responses is a good indicator of success.
+The number and the quality of the responses is a good indicator of success.
 This information can also help drive the decisions and goals for your next Campaign.
 Didn’t get the responses you wanted?
 Try changing the language on your form, or asking questions in a different way (such as using checkboxes instead of a dropdown menu).